Abhishek8928/devtinder-backend-app/homework.md

 - learn about index and how to optimize the search queries learn about compound index

+# day 11

+- create a notification at both side to sowecase request has been accepted by end user
+- create notificationSchmea nd model to populate some notification
+- after user signup a  notification doicument is created for each user
+- create an get api for /request/received to user
+- create an api for see mutual connection and as well sell all incoming connection request
+- created an api for /feed and also added pagination for feed api

 # good parctise to write backend code maintaining clarity and consistency in your codebase.

 - make the db connection first then start listening to incoming request